DoctorWkt/search_backups/README.md

 $ ./add_files fred /mountpoint
 ```

-This will print out decimal points `.` as the script enters a new directory.
+This will print out a decimal point `.` as the script enters a new directory.
 The script will also print out an asterisk `*` every 30 seconds, so that you
 get some other indication of progress.